Contents

 1. Overview

-The Lix Save System v2.0 is a robust and modular data persistence solution for Unity.
+The Lix Save System is a robust and modular data persistence solution for Unity.
+It has been completely rewritten to support dependency injection, modular encryption, and flexible serialization.

-Namespaces to Import:
+Namespaces

-using SillyLixStudio.SaveSystem;required to useGameData,SaveSystem, and related classes.using SillyLixStudio.SaveSystem.Interfaces;required if you implement custom handlers viaIFileIO,IGameSerializer, orISaveSystemEncryption.
+using SillyLixStudio.SaveSystem;– required to useGameData,SaveSystem, and related classes.using SillyLixStudio.SaveSystem.Interfaces;– required if you implement custom handlers viaIFileIO,IGameSerializer, orISaveSystemEncryption.

 2. Core Classes